Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Stability Analysis of the Proposed Method

 \subsection{ISS-Lyapunov Functions for Subsystem 1, 2, and 3}

-Inspired by \cite{dominic1}, we choose $\psi(x_t) := \sqrt{V(x_t)}$, as an ISS-Lyapunov function for the sub-optimally controlled MAS \eqref{sub1}.
-We also show $C_{\alpha,t}$ and $\epsilon_t := \|\Delta z_t\|$ are ISS-Lyapunov functions for the initial quantization interval update process \eqref{sub2} and the the quantized distributed optimization process \eqref{sub3}, respectively, if $n$ and $K$ satisfy certain conditions.
+{Inspired by \cite{dominic1}, we prove $\psi(X_t) := \sqrt{V(X_t)}$ is an ISS-Lyapunov function for Subsystem 1.
+We also show $C_{\Sigma,t}$ and $\| {\Delta z^{K}_t} \|$ are ISS-Lyapunov functions for Subsystems 2 and 3, respectively, if $n$ and $K$ satisfy certain conditions.
+We present proofs of Propositions 2-4, and Theorem 1 in the Appendix.}